 1. A completed online application

-When the TISC application process closes at 11pm on 23 January 2017, you will need to apply directly to Curtin University from the 27th of January via the Curtin website, before 4.30pm on the 6th of February 2017.
-Curtin will not accept any Portfolio applications after this date.
+All Portfolio applications for Semester 2 will need to be submitted directly to Curtin via the Curtin website, before 4:30pm on the 10th of July.
+Curtin will not be able to accept any Portfolio applications after this date.

 You can apply for your chosen Portfolio Entry course through the links provided within the ‘Courses to apply for’ section below.
 From your chosen course homepage you will need to click on the “Apply – find out how” button which will guide you through the application process.